WillCodeForCats/pypi-tekmar-tha/README.md

 This is a packaging of sample code from Tekmar (Watts) with updates to work with Python 3.

-Created for Home Assistant (home-assistant.io) to build a personal custom integration for my home heating and cooling systems which use Tekmar networked thermostats.
+Created for Home Assistant (home-assistant.io) to build a personal custom integration for my home heating and cooling system which uses Tekmar networked thermostats.

 ## Credits